 The penalties for contracting without a license in Alabama are pretty steep.
 Working without a license — or with an expired or revoked license — is a Class A Misdemeanor, according to Alabama Code §34-8-6.

-Worse yet, contractors working on a project that requires a license have no recourse for non-payment.
+Worse yet, unlicensed contractors working on a project that requires a license have no recourse for non-payment.
 They aren’t eligible to file a claim under Alabama’s mechanics lien laws.